Modeling a Kitchen Tap

 Reference

 But first, we need to make few things.
-Create a Point in the center of the upper Circle.
+Create a in the center of the upper Circle.
 Use OSnap Cen option and move your mouse just near circle (it is good to turn off all other OSnap options).

 img45